HPPinata/urbackup-server-docker/README.md

 For ZFS support add `--device /dev/zfs` to the command above

+Add `-e ZFS_DATASET="your/dataset"` to the command above if you want to set the ZFS dataset via an ENV variable instead of mounting `/etc/urbackup/dataset`

 If you want to externally bind-mount the www-folder add `-v /path/to/wwwfolder:/usr/share/urbackup`

 ### Or via docker-compose (compatible with stacks in Portainer):